LEMarshall/blog/content/posts/building-a-blog-with-docker-and-hugo-2016-02-10.md

 +++
 date = "2016-02-10"
-title = "Create and Serve a Static Site with Docker & Hugo" tags = ["Development", "Hugo", "Docker"]
+title = "Building a Blog with Docker and Hugo" tags = ["Development", "Hugo", "Docker"]
 +++